Estadio Zorros del Desierto: Construction and design

-The stadium is built of concrete.
-The front cover is made with steel (coated with weathering steel) to give the stadium a copper-aged look and an anti-corrosive surface.
+The front cover is made of steel (coated with weathering steel) to give the stadium a aged copper look and an anti-corrosive surface.
 Initially a copper membrane was proposed for the lining of the stadium.
-The idea was abandoned absent a Chilean manufacturer and the ultimate green color of the material.
+The idea was abandoned because of the lack of a Chilean manufacturer and the ultimate green color of the material.
+The decision to use this material was mainly the dry weather of the city, and the need to avoid damage from it.

-The stadium lighting includes 16 light posts place on the interior of the deck, making it suitable for high definition video.
+The stadium lighting includes 16 light posts placed on the interior of the deck, making it suitable for high definition video.
 The front of the stadium has changing decorative lights.

 The evacuation routes are painted with yellow in the steps and risers of the stadium with enlarged size of this.